Operating Arrangements consequent to the current Covid-19 Cornavirus situation are available on the Visitors Information page.

 The navigation was designed by the renowned canal engineer John Rennie and most of his original structures are intact, together with the entire length of the original waterway.
 The navigation has remained open and independently run throughout its history and management of the navigation was taken over by Essex Waterways Ltd in 2005.
 Have a look at more history of the navigation for more information.

 An increasing number of people use the navigation for leisure activities such as boating, angling, canoeing, paddleboarding, walking and camping.
-Take a look at visitor information for the navigation which included a handy downloadable guide.
+Take a look at visitor information for the navigation.

 There is more detailed information about the navigation on the Chelmer & Blackwater Navigation page.